streamr-dev/network/packages/network/README.md

 The primary executable for running a broker node in the Streamr Network resides in the [streamr-broker](https://github.com/streamr-dev/network-monorepo/packages/broker) package.
-Although _streamr-network_ contains a fully-operational minimal network node implementation, we recommend running the node executable found in _streamr-broker_ as it includes useful client-facing features for interacting with the Streamr Network.
+Although _@streamr/network-node_ contains a fully-operational minimal network node implementation, we recommend running the node executable found in _streamr-broker_ as it includes useful client-facing features for interacting with the Streamr Network.